Niall-Keating/Notes/Work/Glen Dimplex/Untitled.md

 ## Notes

-- In the factory, we use a script called `AES`
+- In the factory, we use a script called `AES_BOOTLOADER.pl` to flash the bootloader and application binary to the boards.
+	- This was originally provided by Microchip and can be used to flash most of their ARM absed devices
+	- We made some modifications that allow us to pass through some more info to the device during provisioning.